qBraid/qbraid-qir/README.md

 qBraid-SDK extension providing support for QIR conversions.

-This project aims to make [QIR](https://www.qir-alliance.org/) representations accessible via the qBraid-SDK hub and spokes [model](#architecture-diagram), and by doing so, open the door to language-specific conversions from any and all high-level quantum languages [supported](https://docs.qbraid.com/en/latest/sdk/overview.html#supported-frontends) by `qbraid`.
+This project aims to make [QIR](https://www.qir-alliance.org/) representations accessible via the qBraid-SDK [transpiler](#architecture-diagram), and by doing so, open the door to language-specific conversions from any and all high-level quantum languages [supported](https://docs.qbraid.com/en/latest/sdk/overview.html#supported-frontends) by `qbraid`.

 See: https://www.qir-alliance.org/qir-book/concepts/why-do-we-need.html